Examination Guidance

 Open book timed exams will be marked in the same way as normal invigilated exams.
 The marking process will take into account the fact that you will have additional resources available to you.
 Marks will not be deducted for the failure to reference properly.
 But unattributed copying will be treated as an assessment offence.
 As markers will treat your work as standards exams, detailed feedback will not be provided.

-6. Students with special arrangements, including Specific Learning Difficulties (SpLD)
+6. Examination Access Arrangements (EEA) and Specific Learning Difficulties (SpLD)

 7. Extenuating circumstances